How to quickly fix Mac Bluetooth not working

 If none of the above helped and your mouse is still not showing up on the Bluetooth devices list, try the following:

-2. Plug in your mouse with the Lightning cable
+2. Plug in your mouse with the Lightning cable.

 As you can see, connecting Bluetooth gadgets to Mac is fairly straightforward, but might turn into quite a multistep ordeal.

-So anytime you have trouble connecting Bluetooth to Mac, go through the tips above and use ToothFairy and AirBuddy, along with CleanMyMac X for top results.
+So anytime you have trouble connecting Bluetooth to Mac, go through the tips above and use ToothFairy and AirBuddy, along with CleanMyMac for top results.
 Best of all, you can use these apps for free with a 7-day trial of Setapp, an app platform that features 240+ powerful apps for tasks on Mac and iOS, from maintenance and customization to creating and collabing.

 FAQ